Counseling & Testing FAQs

 What are the costs or fees for service?

-Since we are supported by the "Student Service Fee", at this time we do not charge for the services, except minimal costs for some specific assessment instruments, and some workshops/classes.
+Since we are supported by the "Student Service Fee", at this time we do not charge for the services.

 What is your policy on medical referral and medication management?